NimbiDev/VirtualCustoms-Desktop-App/README.md

 ---

-🧑‍⚖️ This is an unofficial application and not published or supported by Google llc.
-Intended for personal and educational purposes.
+🧑‍⚖️ This is an unofficial application and not published or supported by Virtual Customs.
+This applicatiuon is intended for personal and/or educational purposes.
 I am liable for nothing.